 Good news – you’re innovative, smart and creative.
 (Yay!)
 But now for the hard part.

 80% of new businesses fail in the first 18 months.
 Why?
-A new venture has to pull off a pretty neat trick: Convince enough people you’re solving a problem for them in such a compelling way that they’ll stop giving their time and money to someone else … and hand it to you instead.
+A new venture has to pull off a pretty neat trick: Convince enough people you’re solving a problem for them in such a compelling way that they’ll stop giving their time and money to someone else – and hand it to you instead.

 If your business idea has virtually no startup costs, overhead or setup time, you’re lucky!
 (Are you hiring?)
-Most businesses take at least 3 years to earn a profit.
+Most businesses take at least three years to earn a profit.
 It’s good to have a realistic idea of when you’ll be in the green.

 Setting up an LLC (Limited Liability Corporation) can be a great idea for a startup.
 It helps ensure you won’t be held personally responsible if your business is sued.
 Let’s say you’ve launched a smoothie shop, and a customer slips and falls on a spilled Merry Berry.
-You won’t have to pay out of your own pocket for his medical expenses.
+You won’t have to pay out of your own pocket for her medical expenses.

 You might already have money to get started.
 And it might be a good idea to fund your business yourself if it’s a small, inexpensive startup.
 But if you have large startup costs, it’s wise to find investors so you’re not taking on all the risk.